Last Updated on June 4, 2022 by Renee’

-- Coffee – People who drink more than 4 cups of coffee per day have a higher risk of Vitamin B12 Deficiency.
+People who drink more than 4 cups of coffee per day have a higher risk of Vitamin B12 Deficiency.

-- Senior Citizens – Older people are also more likely to become Vitamin B12 deficient.
+Older people are also more likely to become Vitamin B12 deficient.
 As you get older, the lining of your stomach loses its ability to produce hydrochloric acid, which releases vitamin B12 from your food.
 If you’re over 50, it’s safe to assume that you are probably not absorbing Vitamin B12 at an optimal level.
 However, if you have a healthy diet, that doesn’t mean that you are deficient.

 The best way to know if you are deficient is to have your levels checked.
 Normal ranges of B12 are 200-1100 pg/ml.
 Even though the lower level of normal is 200, if you are below 600, you might be suffering from B12 deficiency, according to Dr. Joseph Mercola.
 It’s better to be on the higher end of normal.

 Where does Vitamin B12 Come From?

 Vitamin B12 is called “essential” because your body can’t produce it.
-Vitamin B12 comes from animal sources such as liver, eggs, milk, cheese, yogurt, meat, fish and poultry.
+Vitamin B12 comes from animal sources such as liver, eggs, milk, cheese, yogurt, meat, fish, and poultry.

 This is why vegetarians & vegans have a much higher rate of deficiency.
 Blindness & brain abnormalities have been well documented in strict vegetarians, because of the deficiency.
 It is very important that they supplement or eat foods that are fortified with Vitamin B12,

 Two ways that you become deficient are you are not eating enough animal products in your diet or not being able to absorb it from the food you eat also known as leaky gut.